bsmg/beat-saber-community-wiki/donate.md

 ### Megalon
 Part of the original dynamic duo along with Reaxt, he keeps a watchful eye on the server with the help of Channel Monitor Bot.
 He might also have the nicest voice in the whole server.
-**Roles:** Admin, Staff, Support, Modder **Contributions:** CMB, ModSaber Admin, BSMG Stream Overlays, Moderation [Github](https://github.com/megalon) | [Donate](https://ko-fi.com/megalon) ​
+**Roles:** Admin, Staff, Support, Modder **Contributions:** CMB, ModSaber Admin, BSMG Stream Overlays, Moderation, Wiki Management [Github](https://github.com/megalon) | [Donate](https://ko-fi.com/megalon) ​
 ### OrangeW
-The first beat saber pro player, representing Team Gravity.
-Also represents the pro players among staff and reeeeeeeeeaally good at the game.
+The first professional Beat Saber player, representing Team Gravity.
+Also represents the pro players in staff and reeeeeeeeeaally good at the game.
 **Roles:** Staff
 **Contributions:** ScoreSaber Admin, Moderation [Twitch](https://twitch.tv/orangew2) | [Donate](https://streamlabs.com/orangew2)